Next James Bond Odds: 71 Actors You Can Bet On

 “I’d be happy to see him [Tom] do it.
 You need an actor who can put a bit of wiggle into it – that’s what makes Bond.”

-Norton recently spoke with Gentleman's Journal, telling them he'd be interested in a slightly different Bond role:
+Mostl notably, Norton recently spoke with Gentleman's Journal, telling them he'd be interested whilst admitting he's flattered by the rumours.

 "I would love to play a Bond villain.
 I love Daniel Craig and I’d love him to do more films."